fmoor/edgedb-docs/doc/ref/edgeql/statements.rst

 With block
 ----------

+.. eql:keyword:: WITH

     The ``WITH`` block in EdgeQL is used to define aliases.

+    ..
+XXX: not just for aliases! e.g. WITH CARDINALITY

     All aliases can be seen as a shorthand, performing a purely mechanical lexical symbol substitution.
 They are used as convenient syntax sugar rather than altering the semantics of a given query.

 Specifying a module
 +++++++++++++++++++

+.. eql:keyword:: MODULE

+    Used inside a :eql:kw:`WITH block <with>` to specify module names.

 One of the more basic and common uses of the ``WITH`` block is to specify the default module that is used in a query. ``WITH MODULE